This article has links to products and services we recommend, which we may make a commission from.

 Don’t be surprised when your server places the customer card on your table.

 Most people are familiar with the very famous pastéis de nata, which loosely translates in English to Portuguese custard tarts.

 Beyond this dessert, what surprised us the most was how yellow and “eggy” the desserts in Portugal are.
 When you bite in some of the desserts, it feels like slurping into an egg.

-The overuse of eggs in desserts is actually linked to religion.
-Eggs whites were used in convents to starch the priest clothing as well as the nun’s robes.
+Egg whites were used in convents to starch the priest’s clothing as well as the nuns’ robes.

 Left with the egg yolks and time to kill, the nuns had to get creative.
 Making the most delicious and famous desserts became a tradition in Portugal.

-And this might also explain why the Portuguese have such a sweet tooth!
+And this might also explain why Portuguese have such a sweet tooth!

-Bonus Tip #1 -The Portuguese are Friendly and Very Hospitable
+11. The Portuguese Are Friendly and Very Hospitable

 One thing that also surprised us is the number of languages the Portuguese speak.
 While attempting to speak Portuguese, we’ve been constantly surprised when we get a response back in near perfect English.